Skip to main content

 Subject Specialist

 Matthew is a Subject Specialist (Writing & ESL) with Student Learning Support at the TLC.
-Matthew is a graduate of the Frazer Faculty of Education | Ontario Tech University with an MEd and BA (Hons) from the University of Toronto in History.
+Matthew is a graduate of the Frazer Faculty of Education at Ontario Tech University with an MEd and BA (Hons) from the University of Toronto in History.
 Matthew is passionate about supporting learners at all stages of their learning with his extensive knowledge of writing and language attainment.
 In his research, Matthew has explored numerous topic including online learning environments, topics related to Indigenous education, and artificial intelligence related to academic literacies.

 Olga Bulakh